Financial Independence for Women: Build Freedom and Security

 How Small Investments Grow Over Time

-The lesson is clear: start early—every dollar counts (Prelec & Loewenstein, 1998).
+The lesson is clear: starting earlier gives each dollar more time to work (Prelec & Loewenstein, 1998).

-Behavioral research shows that automated investing boosts contribution consistency by 60 % (O’Donoghue & Rabin, 2001).
+Behavioral research on procrastination helps explain why automated investing can improve contribution consistency by reducing the need to decide every month (O’Donoghue & Rabin, 2001).

 Diversification – Protecting Wealth from Risk